quanyang/percy-docs/docs/learn/faq.md

 #### So, I upload screenshots?

-**Nope!** You might be surprised to learn that under the hood, Percy is built to accept DOM snapshots and page assets like CSS and images, not screenshots themselves.
-This is very intentional—we want to keep your environment fast and do all the page rendering and visual diffs in our infrastructure.
+**Nope!** You might be surprised to learn that under the hood, Percy is not designed to accept screenshots, but instead captures DOM snapshots and page assets (CSS, images, etc.).
+This is very intentional—we want to keep your environment fast and handle all the complexities of deterministic rendering and visual diffs in our infrastructure.
 We also want to support visual testing for any web content, regardless of the language or framework it was created in.

 #### My tests are already slow—isn't this going to make them slower?

 **Nope!** Percy is designed to keep all the computationally expensive screenshot rendering and visual diffing completely out of your systems.
-By accepting HTML and assets alone, we can highly optimize Percy to have lightweight clients in numerous languages and environments with little performance impact.
+By accepting DOM snapshots and assets alone, we can highly optimize Percy to have lightweight clients in numerous languages and environments with little performance impact on your side.

-The first build may be slower than usual while assets are first uploaded, but after that assets are only uploaded if they change, so there is often very limited network overhead.
+The first build may be slower than usual while assets are first uploaded, but then assets are never uploaded unless they change.

 #### Do you support X language or X framework?

-**Short answer: yes!** Though we have a set of "officially supported" client libraries for Ruby web apps, our asset-centric design lets us support any web content no matter what language or framework it was created in.
+**Short answer: yes!** We have a set of [officially supported client libraries](/docs/) and are adding more.
+Our asset-centric design lets us support any web content no matter what language or framework it was created in.
 We want to encourage a developer ecosystem of tools that can easily integrate with Percy.

 #### Do you support cross-browser testing?

-**No.** You only need one good, modern browser to get the main benefits of visual regression testing.
-Right now, all screenshots are rendered in a modern browser (Firefox 38.0.1 ESR).
-We will consider adding support for cross-browser testing in the future.
+**No.** You often only need one good, modern browser to get the main benefits of visual regression testing.
+Right now, all screenshots are rendered in a modern browser (Firefox 38 ESR).
+We are considering adding support for cross-browser testing in the future.

 #### How do you handle dynamic page content?